 Divorce Mediation is a process that uses a professionally trained, neutral family mediator, working closely with the divorcing couple, to arrive at a negotiated settlement covering all terms for the couple’s divorce, out of court.
+The use of divorce mediation is often needed in many uncontested divorces to help resolve property ownership and/or parenting plan issues.

 In Tennessee it is best to use a mediator that is a Rule 31 listed mediator approved by the Tennessee Supreme Court.
 This assures that the mediator is properly trained and experienced, and fully understands the rules and ethical obligations of a mediator.